Home

 If you eat beef, pork, and lamb, sources of saturated fat, make certain it is organic grass-fed (or free range.)
 Not only is this meat pesticide, hormone, and antibiotic free, their food source is grass.
 Meat from grass-fed healthy animals contain much less saturated fat than their factory-farmed counterparts (500 percent less!)

 The saturated lipids in coconut, palm, and palm kernel oils is good.
-Unlike those in animal and dairy products, the saturated lipids in these plant foods are 'medium-chain fatty acids' (also known as medium-chain triglycerides.)
+The saturated lipids in these plant foods are 'medium-chain fatty acids' (also known as medium-chain triglycerides.)
 One major component of coconut oil is lauric acid.
 This is the healthy acid found in mother's milk.
 40 years of research has shown that coconut oil is good for reducing risk factors for heart disease.
 The saturated lipids in coconut oil yields only 6 calories when metabolized.

 Monounsaturated lipids are good.
 They are found in avocados, some nut oils such as almond and macadamia, and olive oil.
 This type of lipid strengthens the immune system and helps to lower blood pressure, blood sugar and cholesterol levels.
 They are liquid at room temperature but becomes solid when refrigerated.